K-orbit closures on G/B as universal degeneracy loci for flagged vector bundles splitting as direct sums: Formulas for the Equivariant Classes of Closed Orbits

-Note that a permutation $w$ having the properties above is completely determined by the positions (in the one-line notation) of $1,\hdots,p$ among the first $n-1$ spots, which can be chosen freely.
-Thus there are $\binom{n-1}{p}$ such $w$, and hence $\binom{n-1}{p}$ closed $K^0$-orbits, as claimed. \end{proof}

-We shall refer to the special element $w$ described in the proof of Proposition \ref{prop:type-d-ex-3-closed-orbits} as the ``standard representative" of the orbit $K \cdot wB$.
-We remark that in this case, the formula for the class of $K \cdot wB$ given in Table \ref{tab:formulas} is \textit{not} independent of the choice of $w$ contained in the orbit.
-Indeed, the formula given there assumes $w$ to be the standard representative of the orbit.
-In what follows, $w$ is always assumed to be the standard representative.
+\begin{proof}[Case (7)] We start by noting that in this case, the formula for the class of $K \cdot wB/B$ given in Table \ref{tab:formulas} is \textit{not} independent of the choice of $w$ contained in the orbit.
+Indeed, the formula given there assumes $w$ to be the standard representative of the orbit (cf. Section \ref{sec:case-7} for the definition).
+In what follows, we always assume $w$ to be the standard representative.

-It is noted in \cite{Matsuki-Oshima-90} (and proved in \cite[Appendix A]{Wyser-Thesis}) that the $K$-orbits in this case are precisely the intersections with $X$ of the $K'=GL(2p+1,\C) \times GL(2q-1,\C)$-orbits on $X'=GL(2n,\C)/B$ with $X$, that these correspond to symmetric $(2p+1,2q-1)$-clans, and that the $K'$-orbits minimal in Bruhat order among those which meet $X$ non-trivially are those whose clans consist exclusively of $\pm$ signs along with a single pair of matching numbers in the middle positions $n$ and $n+1$.
-(In the table, we have denoted this by $(\pm,1,1,\pm)$.)
-By symmetry, such a clan is determined by the first $n-1$ characters, which are comprised of $p$ $+$ signs and $q-1$ $-$ signs, which can occur in any positions.
-Clearly, there are $\binom{n-1}{p}$ such clans.
-This establishes that there are the same number of closed $K$-orbits as there are closed $K^0$-orbits, so that in fact these closed orbits coincide.
+Recalling our labelling conventions for the $X_i$ and $Y_i$ coordinate functions, and the corresponding definition of $\rho$ in this case, (cf. Section \ref{sec:specific-cases}), we once again apply Proposition \ref{prop:restriction-of-closed-orbit}.